tgross/blog.0x74696d.com/_posts/2015-03-04-go-get-considered-harmful.md

 `go get` fetches dependencies, and their dependencies, and so on.
 But it doesn't help you to figure out what you've got.
 You can't do the equivalent of a `pip list`.
 Why is this important?
 Because after you've done `go get`, you now have to go through the licenses of every dependency you have and find out whether it's suitable for your organization.

+><aside>Addendum: I need to head off a frequent objection that there's `go list`.
+It's not even close.
+It doesn't give you a list of the packages and their versions in the build environment.</aside>

 # Convention doesn't isolate workspaces.

 Picture this -- you're a brand new Go developer.
 Let's get started and check out the docs on how to set up your workspace: